Today I'll share my favorite way to grill Grass-fed Ribeye Steaks.

 Here's how I prepare our steaks for a top-notch eating experience.

 Choose your favorite steak to get started.
 It doesn't have to be specifically Ribeye.
-This is how I grill New York Strip, Porterhouse, T-bone, Sirloin or Chuck Eye with only slight variations for each.
+This is how I grill New York Strip, Flat Iron, Sirloin, Chuck Eye, etc. with only slight variations for each.

 If I've planned far enough ahead, the steak is already fully thawed in the refrigerator.
 Now it's grill day and time for three simple steps.

-At least an hour before firing up the grill, rub all sides of your steak generously with Celtic Sea Salt & Black Pepper.
-I don't measure, but I'd guess it's about 1 teaspoon salt and 1/2 teaspoon pepper for every pound of steak I'm seasoning.
-Adjust amounts as you wish.
+Rub all sides of your steak generously with Salt & Pepper.
+I don’t measure, but I’d guess it’s about 1/2 tsp. salt and 1/4 tsp. pepper for every pound of steak.
+Adjust amounts to suit your taste.

-Now that the steak is seasoned, it's time to let it sit on the counter for an hour.
+Now let the steak set on the counter for an hour.
 This wait does two things.
-It brings the steak to near room temperature and.... draws the salt and pepper flavor deep into the center of your steak.
+It brings the steak to near room temperature and also draws the salt and pepper deep into the center of your steak.

 Salt pulls the moisture out of the steak when you first put the seasoning on.
 But then with enough time, the meat reabsorbs that salty, peppery brine for perfect flavor throughout the entire steak.

-With my grill burning hot, I sear each side for 2-3 minutes to develop that amazing, caramelized crust.
+With the grill burning hot, sear each side for 2-3 minutes to develop a nice caramelized crust and hopefully a good set of grill marks.

-Then I move it to a cooler spot on the grill and drop a pat of butter on top for added flavor and moisture.
-After 2 minutes, I flip the steak one last time, add more butter, and wait a few minutes till done.
+Then move your steak to a slightly cooler spot on the grill.
+After 3 minutes, flip the steak one last time, and drop a pat of butter on top for added flavor and moisture.

 Use a meat thermometer to gauge the exact finish time unless you are experienced enough to accurately judge by poking it with your finger.
-Not me. :)
+If you are aiming for rare doneness you should take the steak off the grill at 120°... medium 135°... medium-well 145°.

 Don't skip this important step!